BacMan159/BacMan159/README.md

-- 👋 Hi, I’m @BacMan159
+- 👋 Hi, I’m @Bhasanth Lakkaraju
-- 👀 I’m interested in Fullstack software development
+- :flight_departure: I work as a full stack developer at Delta
-- 🌱 I’m currently learning MEAN stack
+- 🌱 I’m currently learning MEAN stack and AWS services

 <!---
 BacMan159/BacMan159 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.